App Licensing – How-To

 AndroidPIT Licensing Library Version 2.1

-- My Project shows unresolved symbols or I can not compile my App.
+- My Project shows unresolved symbols or that I can not translate my app.

 - How do I setup the license check in my code?